-The sudden, global economic crisis brought by the COVID-19 pandemic will challenge companies in all industries to not only manage their resources in the short term but also set themselves up for what comes in its aftermath.
+The sudden, global economic crisis brought by the COVID-19 pandemic challenged companies in all industries to not only manage their resources in the short term but also set themselves up for what comes in its aftermath.
 Because there will be an aftermath.

-But right now, you are probably just trying to keep moving forward, one day at a time, in a climate of uncertainty.
-But for your organisation to not only survive the current crisis but thrive afterward, you need to try to maintain a balance between what McKinsey defines as the Three Horizons of Growth: delivery, innovation, and research.
+Right now, you are probably just trying to keep moving forward, one day at a time, in a climate of uncertainty.
+But for your organisation to not only survive a crisis but thrive afterward, you need to try to maintain a balance between what McKinsey defines as the Three Horizons of Growth: delivery, innovation, and research.
 And, ideally, you need a person or team within your organisation to serve as the advocate, or champion, for your innovation and research.

 The recommendations we are making in this blog post (and in our new book published by O’Reilly, Cloud Native Transformation) are approximations, to demonstrate the relationship between proficiency, innovation, and research, not hard-and-fast definitions that you must hit exactly (or else).

 They are based on our own experience with what we have observed works well in companies that achieved not just a successful Cloud Native transformation but also a new ability to respond to changing circumstances as they arrive.

 Staying in Balance